phase2/p2ools/README.md

     projects[p2ools][download][url] = git://github.com/phase2/p2ools.git

 Afterwards, all of the classes contained in p2ools will be at your disposal.

+## Testing it

+Tests can be run using the following command:

+    drush test-run --uri=[url of test site] p2ools

 ## Guidelines for contribution